richartkeil/blog/content/blog/the-i-in-solid/index.md

 ---

 The principle is pretty straight forward and thinking of it while implementing new features will certainly enhance the maintainability of your code.
-It also plays nicely into the hands of the [Solid Responsibility Principle](/the-s-in-solid).
+It also plays nicely into the hands of the [Single Responsibility Principle](/the-s-in-solid).